gabrielatwell1987/portfolio/src/routes/blog/posts/gsap.md

 <!-- scroll trigger -->
 <div align="center" style="font-size: 3rem; font-weight: 600; letter-spacing: 5px; color: var(--smoke); font-family: var(--anta);">SCROLL TRIGGER</div>

-<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;">ScrollTrigger is a plugin provided by GSAP.
+<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;" aria-label="scroll trigger">ScrollTrigger is a plugin provided by GSAP.
 It enables anyone to create scroll-based animations with a few lines of code.
 Most websites that are on places like awwwards.com use scroll-based designs, and also use SVG at the same time!</div>

-<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;">You don't need to put ScrollTriggers directly into animations (though that's probably the most common use case).
+<div align="left" style="margin-bottom: 2rem; margin-left: 3rem; margin-right: 3rem; color: var(--white); font-size: 1.2rem; font-weight: 500; letter-spacing: 2px;" aria-label="scroll trigger">You don't need to put ScrollTriggers directly into animations (though that's probably the most common use case).
 You can use the callbacks for anything...</div>

 ```js
 let tl = gsap.timeline({